Don't Miss These Deals

 Sippy cups aren’t a great idea from a dentist’s perspective.
 That’s because a sippy cup, especially when used excessively, can lead to crooked teeth.

 If your child insists on using a sippy cup throughout the day, fill it with plain water so their teeth won’t be exposed all day to sugar.
-Save the juice for special occasions or for meals.
+Save the juice for special occasions or meals.

 10. Water is Best for Toddlers